tpgent01/crack-that-code/README.md

 * Javascript
 * Google Fonts

 ## 🔌Installation
 The user should clone the repository from GitHub and open up the project in the browser from the index file.

-## 💻 Webiste
+## 💻 Website
 Please view deployed application at [Crack That Code](https://tpgent01.github.io/crack-that-code/)

 ![](website.gif)

 ## 📌Contributing
 Contributors should read the installation section.

 ## ❓Questions
 If you have any questions about this projects, please contact me directly at tpgent01@outlook.com.
-You can view more of my projects at https://github.com/tpgent01.
+You can view more of my projects at https://github.com/tpgent01 👾
-Created by Taylor Gentry 👾